AnshulV05/Automatic_Speech_Recognition/Hacker/README.md

 We implemented the segment of this pipeline intended for computing the global normalization score based on some provided weights.

-We don't actually use a neural network for training the weights, but instead we use two different kinds of intialisation of weights, random and uniform.
-And then apply the global normalisation to get the probability distribution over all the possible strings.
+For demonstration purposes we use two different kinds of weight intialisation i.e random and uniform instead of obtaining them from a neural network as a result of training, and then apply the global normalisation to get the probability distribution over all the possible strings.

 We constructed the context and alignment FSAs using the [OpenFst](https://www.openfst.org/twiki/bin/view/FST/WebHome) library.
 We also show the state diagram corresponding to these FSAs.
 As an example, the state diagram corresponding to alignment FST for T = 4 is: